-The present paper adds to the existing knowledge in two ways.
-Firstly, reviews the main georeferencing open-source web tools (see section 0) aimed at helping the planning of actions to promote access to modern forms of energy.
-This qualitative review is conducted through a PESTLE analysis (Political, Economic, Social, Technological, Legal and Environmental) (Bhattacharyya, 2014), tailored to position the different tools in the broader social, policy related, and economic framework.
-By doing so, the strengths and weaknesses of existing tools are identified (see section 0).
-A second review is structured around a SWOT analysis (Strengths, Weaknesses, Opportunities and Threats) (Mendes, loakimidis, & Ferrão, 2011), which identifies a number of political, economic, social, technological, environmental, and legal factors that could define features of the next generation tools.
+This article adds to the existing knowledge in two ways.
+First, reviews the main geo-referencing open-source web tools (see Section 1.1) aimed at helping the planning of actions to promote access to modern forms of energy.
+This qualitative review is conducted through a PESTLE analysis (political, economic, social, technological, legal, and environmental) (Bhattacharyya, 2014), tailored to position the different tools in the broader social, policy related, and economic framework.
+By doing so, the strengths and weaknesses of existing tools are identified (see Section 1.2).
+A second review (see Section 3) is structured around a SWOT analysis (strengths, weaknesses, opportunities, and threats) (Mendes, Ioakimidis, & Ferrão, 2011), which identifies a number of political, economic, social, technological, environmental, and legal factors that could define features of the next generation tools.
 The aim is to support the development of the next generation tools that will help both project developers and policy makers in their efforts to identify sustainable energy solutions for poor communities.